How to Use this Guide

-First, make sure that the name you’d like to file isn’t already taken or too similar to another brand name that’s already recognized by the state, or that contains restricted wording.
-Or that has words which denote something other than what the business is for.
-Conduct a Business Entity Search through the state and for trademark issues, use the Tess System through the U.S. Patent Office.
+First, make sure that the name you’d like to file isn’t already taken.
+Check for name availability at this link, https://businesssearch.sos.ca.gov/; the names list are updated every few days.
+Next, ensure the name is not too similar to another brand name that’s already recognized by the state, or that contains restricted wording, or that has words which denote something other than what the business is for.
+Conduct a search for trademark issues, use the Tess System through the U.S. Patent Office.

-Keep in mind your brand name should contain the words ‘Corporation,’ ‘Company,’ ‘Incorporated,’ or ‘Limited.”
-Abbreviations for these words are acceptable.
-If needed, you can file a Name Reservation Request form and reserve an available name for 60 days.
+Keep in mind your brand name should contain the words ‘Corporation,’ ‘Company,’ ‘Incorporated,’ or ‘Limited,” or “Inc.” Abbreviations for these words are acceptable.

 Think of this as the hard copy record book where all critical corporate documents are kept like the Articles of Incorporation, Bylaws, meeting minutes, stock certificate ledger, stock certificates, stock certificate stubs, stock transfer documents, etc. It’s the ultimate company binder.
 They’re very common and while not necessary we highly recommend you have one from, well, day one of building your new business entity.